-Trump widens US ban on Chinese apps as his term nears end
+Trump widens U.S. ban on Chinese apps as his term nears end

 Trump’s tariffs and orders against China have raised recurring fears among U.S. tech companies and their stockholders that China’s government will retaliate by making it more difficult to do business in the world’s most populous country.
 If that were to happen, among those that could be particularly hard hit is Apple, which generated $40 billion in sales in China in its last fiscal year — making it the iPhone maker’s third largest market behind the U.S. and Europe.

-Despite the worries of a backlash, Apple has emerged largely unscathed from Trump’s battel with China, enabling it to boost its market value above $2 trillion amid the pandemic.
+Despite the worries of a backlash, Apple has emerged largely unscathed from Trump’s battle with China, enabling it to boost its market value above $2 trillion amid the pandemic.

-Associated Press writer Kevin Freking contributed to this story from Washington D.C.
+Associated Press writer Kevin Freking contributed to this story from Washington, D.C.